DeepAstronomy/ExoplanetRadio/_posts/2023-07-26-how-many-exoplanets.md

 But even 300 million is just a fraction of the total number of exoplanets in our galaxy.
 The study extrapolated that figure from a sample of stars observed by Kepler, which only covered only one section of the sky in the constellation of Cygnus the Swan.
 Astronomers estimate based on Kepler observations, that every star in the Milky Way has at least one planet, and there are roughly 400 billion stars in the galaxy, which means there are hundreds of billions of planets in our home galaxy.

 That's an astonishing number.
-It means that for every grain of sand on every beach on Earth, there are more than 100 planets in our galaxy.
 NASA estimates that there are at least 1,500 planets within just 50 light years of Earth.

 But our galaxy is not alone.
 There are billions of other galaxies in the observable universe, each with billions of stars and planets of their own.
 The number of exoplanets in the cosmos is beyond our imagination.